mohanmca/professional_certification/aws/5_5_aws_multiaz_multiregion_read_replica_anki.md

 * Automatic failover to standby (non-Aurora) or read replica (Aurora) when a problem is detected

-## Multi-AZ deployments Failover mechnism
+## Multi-AZ deployments Failover mechanism

 * Secondary instance would take over from primary instance
 * It changes based on databse engine type